pjazdzyk/sound-dampening-analyzer/README.md

 An additional module has been included allowing for detailed calculation of room sound absorption properties based on internal finish and equipment.<br>
 This is an engineering library.
 It is meant to be used in development of other applications.

-### DEVELOPMENT STATUS
-This project has been temporarily suspended.
-I tried to build a marble palace with using my bare hands, where this projects need a team of 5 engineers and skilled programmers.
-If you have a good pair of eyes and can C# and you are interested in participation in development of this project, please contact me!
-Check the Architecture folder for presentation, physical concepts explanation I have prepared and concept GUI I have proposed.
-Originally this project was meant to be desktop application, but current preference is to go web.

 ### TECH
 ![image](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white) &nbsp;
 ![image](https://img.shields.io/badge/.NET-512BD4?style=for-the-badge&logo=dotnet&logoColor=white) &nbsp;